RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 ### Prices

-At the end of May, 2023, these were the prices for the different tiers and operating systems:
+As of May 2023, the following are the monthly prices for the different tiers and operating systems:

 | plan |CPUs|RAM GB|Storage|€/month|€/month|
 |      |    |      |       | Linux |Windows|